utshomax/postman-docs/src/pages/docs/sending-requests/environments/managing-environments.md

 Alternatively, select the environment quick look icon <img alt="Environment quick look icon" src="https://assets.postman.com/postman-docs/icon-environment-quick-look.jpg#icon" width="16px"> and edit inline.

-> If you are working with environment variables as part of a team, you will only be able to change initial values if you have [edit access to the environment](#managing-environment-roles).
-You can access all variables in environments shared with you, but may have read-only access to initial values if you have a Viewer role.
+> If you are working with environments as part of a team, you must have the Editor role for the environment to be able to change initial values for variables.
+If you have the Viewer role, you can access all variables in environments shared with you and edit current values, but you won't be able to edit initial values.
+Learn more about [managing environment roles](/docs/sending-requests/environments/team-environments/#manage-environment-roles).

 ## Next steps